FireSoul1/Touche/README.md

 ## What we learned

 It takes a will before you get the feel of things down.
 It was touch-and-go for a while, we only had one experienced Java programmer, and had limited knowledge of Image Processing.
-We had A LOT of trouble deciding what to do, and the design decisions were very hastily made and re-made over and over again.
-The team also really made strides to learn Java and Image Processing, to the point it was mind blowing!
+We had some trouble deciding what to do, and the design decisions were very hastily made and re-made over and over again.
+The team also really made strides to learn Java and Advanced Image Processing, to the point it was mind blowing!
 Shout-out to our intern for join us at the last minute and always looking to help!!

 ## What's next for Touche